Age-related hearing loss, known as presbycusis, is the most common chronic health condition for our seniors.

 More on Dry and Store

-We cannot over-emphasize the importance of keeping hearing aids dry and, as we mentioned, have used the Dry and Store Global II Electric Hearing Aid Dehumidifier TRG-AA” target=”_blank”>Global IImodel, about which we have heard and read good things, and their Dry-Brik II Desiccant Blocks 6-Pack” target=”_blank”>Dry and Store Dry-Brik Desiccant Block, which absorbs the moisture that hearing aids pick up from usage.
-The links are to Amazon.com, where you can get more information and make a purchase if you want.
+We cannot over-emphasize the importance of keeping hearing aids dry and, as we mentioned, have used the Dry & Store Professional for many years.
+While it has been discontinued, you should consider the Dry and Store Global II model, about which we have heard and read good things, and their Zephyr travel version.
+Key to all of three is the Dry-Brik II Desiccant Blocks , which absorbs the moisture that hearing aids pick up from usage.